5 Estate Planning Tips Knives Out Teaches You

 Ultimately though, the truth unravels of who killed Harlan, and, spoiler alert, it was not Marta.
 She ended up inheriting everything.

 While these scenarios may seem far-fetched in real-life cases, they are important to learn and certainly can and do happen.
-So, get out the popcorn and watch Knives Out this Make a Will Month to learn some fun estate planning facts and enjoy a great film!
+So, get out the popcorn and watch Knives Out this Make-a-Will Month to learn some fun estate planning facts and enjoy a great film!

-re-Paid Legal Services, Inc. d/b/a LegalShield (“LegalShield”) provides access to legal services offered by a network of provider law firms to LegalShield members through membership-based participation.
+Pre-Paid Legal Services, Inc. d/b/a LegalShield (“LegalShield”) provides access to legal services offered by a network of provider law firms to LegalShield members through membership-based participation.
 Neither LegalShield nor its officers, employees or sales associates directly or indirectly provide legal services, representation or advice.
 This is meant to provide general information and is not intended to provide legal advice, render an opinion, or provide any specific recommendations.
 If you are a LegalShield member, please contact your provider law firm for legal advice or assistance.